 The priest then sprinkles the Medal with holy water, and afterward imposes it, saying:

-Receive this holy Medal, wear it faithfully and treat it with due veneration; so that the most pious and Immaculate Queen of Heaven may protect and defend thee, and, ever renewing the wonders of Her goodness, may mercifully obtain for thee whatever thou humbly ask of God: that thou may rest happily in Her maternal embrace throughout life and in death.
+Receive this holy Medal, wear it faithfully and treat it with due veneration; so that the most pious and Immaculate Queen of Heaven may protect and defend you, and, ever renewing the wonders of Her goodness, may mercifully obtain for you whatever you humbly ask of God: that you may rest happily in Her maternal embrace throughout life and in death.
 Amen.

 Lord, have mercy.
 Christ, have mercy.
 Lord, have mercy.